radiantearth/stac-spec/best-practices.md

 We encourage people to explore new structures of linking data, but the following list is what a number of implementors ended up doing.
 Following these recommendations makes for more legible catalogs.

-1. Root documents (catalogs / collections) should be at the root of a directory tree containing the static catalog.
+1. Root documents (Catalogs / Collections) should be at the root of a directory tree containing the static catalog.
 2. Catalogs that are not also Collections should be named `catalog.json` and Collections should be named `collection.json`.
 3. Items should be named `<id>.json`.
-4. Sub-catalogs should be stored in subdirectories of their parent (and only 1 subdirectory deeper than a document's parent) (e.g. `.../sample/sub1/catalog.json`).
+4. Sub-Catalogs should be stored in subdirectories of their parent (and only 1 subdirectory deeper than a document's parent) (e.g. `.../sample/sub1/catalog.json`).
-5. Items should be stored in subdirectories of their parent catalog.
+5. Items should be stored in subdirectories of their parent Catalog.
-This means that each item and its assets are contained in a unique subdirectory.
+This means that each Item and its assets are contained in a unique subdirectory.
-6. Limit the number of items in a catalog or sub-catalog, grouping / partitioning as relevant to the dataset.
+6. Limit the number of Items in a Catalog or sub-Catalog, grouping / partitioning as relevant to the dataset.

 #### Dynamic Catalog Layout